 If we use your personal data for any kind of automated decision-making or profiling, you are entitled to object to such processing.
 In cases where this may be relevant, it is unlikely to have any legal impact on you as an individual, but if you have questions about this, please contact us using the information below.

 Contact and complaints

 Our Sifo support can be contacted for questions regarding processing of personal data, if you wish to withdraw your consent or object to a balancing test of interests.
-Our data protection officer (DPO) is Gillie Abbotts-Jones and can be contacted via the Sifo support email or our postal address.
+You can contact our data protection officer (DPO) at our Sifo support email or on our postal address.

 The Sifo support can be reached via email at firstname.lastname@example.org or by telephone on +46 (0)200-762 600.
 Any complaints can be made to this support, or directly to the Swedish Data Protection Authority.

 Our postal address is Kantar Sverige AB & Kantar Media Sweden AB, Box 364, SE-101 27 Stockholm, and our switchboard phone number is +46 (0)8-507 420 00.